If you’re applying to Queen’s (Smith) Commerce, or you’re simply interested in learning more about the program, this guide is for you.

-Queen’s Commerce does a great job of educating students across all disciplines of business in the first two years, then allowing students to specialize in third and fourth year.
+Queen’s Commerce does a great job of educating students across all disciplines of business in the first 2 years, then allowing students to specialize in third and fourth year.

 In first year, for example, students must take a full course load of 11 business-related classes, from accounting to marketing.

-This page (and below) shows all the required courses Smith Commerce students must take throughout their four years.
+This page (and below) shows all the required courses Smith Commerce students must take throughout their 4 years.

 The only class outside of the Smith School of Business is ECON110, which is a full-year class offered by the Department of Economics.

-Every class has its challenges in their own way.
+Every class has its own challenges.
 For example, Organizational Behaviour involves hours and hours of reading to prepare for each class; and Managerial Statistics requires a lot of work if you’re not a math person.

-In third and fourth year, students are required to take a minimum of five Commerce courses each year, with only one annual mandatory class.
+Once you get to third and fourth year, you need to take a minimum of five Commerce courses each year, with only one annual mandatory class.